balor/connect-memcached/Readme.md

       app.use(express.session({
         secret: 'CatOnTheKeyboard',
         store: new MemcachedStore({
-          hosts: [ '127.0.0.1:11212' ] // set to your memcache server's host; see Options for additional info })
+          hosts: [ '127.0.0.1:11212' ] // Change this to your memcache server(s).
+See Options for additional info.
+        })
       }));